 Crispy Kickin’ Cayenne Chicken Cutlets

-with Mashed Potatoes, Green Beans & a Honey Drizzle
+with Mashed Potatoes, Carrots & a Honey Drizzle

-Are you the type of person who only goes to game nights on the off chance that Buffalo wings will be served?
-We’re with you, and that’s why our chefs took the beloved dish from messy app to epic weeknight dinner.
-First, chicken is coated in a cheesy, Buffalo-spiced panko breadcrumbs.
-It’s roasted to juicy crunchiness, then drizzled with creamy, tangy sauce.
-Oh, and did we mention there are buttery roasted green beans and creamy scallion mashed potatoes on the side?!
-Yeah, it’s safe to say this dish is a slam dunk.
+Our chefs take the beloved sporting event staple, Buffalo wings, from messy app to epic weeknight dinner this week.
+Chicken is coated in a cheesy, Frank’s Red Hot–spiced panko mixture, roasted to juicy, crunchy perfection, drizzled with creamy Buffalo-style sauce, and a bit of honey.
+Oh, and did we mention there are buttery roasted carrots and scallion mashed potatoes on the side?!
+Yeah, it’s safe to say this dish is a slam dunk/home run/touchdown!

 Monterey Jack Cheese

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
 Wash and dry produce. • Trim, peel, and cut carrots on a diagonal into ½-inch-thick pieces.
 Trim and thinly slice scallions, separating whites from greens. • In a small bowl, combine half the sour cream, ½ tsp Frank’s Seasoning Blend (1 tsp for 4), and a big pinch of salt.
 (Be sure to measure the Frank’s Seasoning— you’ll use the rest in the next step.)
 Stir in water 1 tsp at a time until mixture reaches a drizzling consistency.

 • Place 1 TBSP butter (2 TBSP for 4 servings) in a medium microwave-safe bowl; microwave until melted, 30-45 seconds. • Stir in panko, Monterey Jack, remaining Frank’s Seasoning Blend, and a big pinch of salt and pepper.